An Impeccable Track Record of 38 Years of Scientific Achievements in Health and Longevity

 - In 1981, Life Extension recommended B-complex vitamins to lower homocysteine blood levels.
-Homocysteine is now recognized as a risk factor for heart disease and stroke.
-Customers have been keeping their homocysteine levels low by taking folic acid, Vitamin B12, trimethylglycine (TMG), and vitamin B6.
+Homocysteine is now recognized as a risk factor for heart disease, dementia, and stroke.
+Customers have been keeping their homocysteine levels low by taking bioactive folic acid, vitamin B12, and vitamin B6.

 - In 1983, Life Extension recommended the use of low-dose aspirin on a daily basis to prevent vascular disease.
 Cardiologists in the United States now prescribe low-dose aspirin to protect against a heart attack in cardiac patients.